PierreAugusto/CELGs/README.md

 ## Dataset Description

 This dataset contains astronomical targets selected for observation with the 4MOST spectrograph (4-metre Multi-Object Spectroscopic Telescope).
-The file [`4MOST_targets_CELGs.fits`](4MOST_targets_CELGs.fits) includes a compilation of 523 candidate Compact Elliptical Galaxies (CELGs) with their celestial coordinates, magnitudes, and other properties relevant for spectroscopic observations.
+The file [`4MOST_targets_CELGs.fits`](4MOST_targets_CELGs.fits) includes a compilation of 523 candidate Compact Emission line Galaxies (CELGs) with their celestial coordinates, magnitudes, and other properties relevant for spectroscopic observations.

 ## FITS File Structure